-- Sunny Bank Primary will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and Annex A of KCSIE 2021 as appropriate.
-This can be found online, via My Ako and in the staffroom. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: https://www.sunnybank.kent.sch.uk/ - The policy forms part of our school development plan and will be reviewed annually by the leadership team who has responsibility for oversight of safeguarding and child protection systems.
+- The SLT at Tunbury Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2021 as appropriate.
+A copy of Part of one KCSIE can be found in the staffroom. - Parents/carers can obtain a copy of the Tunbury Primary School Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the Tunbury Primary website: Education Exemplar Policy - Schools (tunbury.kent.sch.uk) - The policy forms part of our Tunbury Primary School development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems.

-The Designated Safeguarding Lead and Head of School will ensure regular reporting on safeguarding activity and systems to the governing body.
+• The Designated Safeguarding Lead and headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
 The governing body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.